-Epic Charter Schools sets its goal to help every student fulfill his or her intellectual, social, physical and emotional potential.
-Everything in and about the school has been designed to create an orderly and distraction-free environment, the Epic Charter Schools administrators and teachers work towards not allowing misbehavior during school, on school property, or at or during any school-sponsored activities.
+EPIC Charter Schools sets its goal to help every student fulfill his or her intellectual, social, physical and emotional potential.
+Everything in and about the school has been designed to create an orderly and distraction-free environment.
+The EPIC Charter Schools administrators and teachers work towards not allowing misbehavior during school, on school property, or at or during any school-sponsored activities.

 The school day for an online learner varies during the day.
 The traditional school day is 360 minutes each day.
 The teacher will consistently monitor the student’s performance in an effort to help the student meet his/ her course requirements.

 Whether a school is virtual or brick and mortar, attendance and participation are most important for any student to consistently succeed.
-Promoting and fostering consistent student attendance requires a commitment from administrators, teachers, parent, and students.
+Promoting and fostering consistent student attendance requires a commitment from administrators, teachers, parents, and students.

 Administrative Office Visitation

-For safety and security purposes, all visitors to the Epic offices including teachers, students, and family members will need to check in at the front upon entering the building.
+For safety and security purposes, all visitors to the EPIC offices including teachers, students, and family members will need to check in at the front upon entering the building.
 Visitors will also be required to stay in the lobby area until they are escorted into the back office area.

 Smoking, distribution, and use of tobacco products in any form, as well as the use of simulated tobacco products are prohibited during visitation.